crazycapivara/openlayers/README.md

 Documentation
 -------------

-The documentation is still under development, so that some function docs are missing.
+A detailed documentation of the package is still under development, but all functions are documented, so that you can use the build in help functionality of R.